colxi/required-parameters-js/README.md

 ## P_REQUIRED : Mandatory function parameters for JS

-It allows to use the `P_REQUIRED` flag (as a default parameter value) on those function parameters that you want to be mandatory.
+It allows to use a `P_REQUIRED` identifier (as a default parameter value) on those function parameters that you want to be mandatory.
 If the parameters are not provided, a `Missing required parameter` Error is thrown.

 Compatible with
 - Node